emirvine/emi_psyc179_a1/README.md

 Here, I implemented the loading and analyses of neural data to determine tuning curves of dorsal hippocampus CA1 neurons' firing rate by rat position.

 I used a Python notebook (Jupyter) with Python 2.7.
 Github renders the evaluations of each of these code cells, so it should be possible for you to see the output of the code.
+Click on the tuning_curves.ipynb file to view this notebook.
 If you want to run this code yourself, follow these instructions:

 - In Matlab (I used R2013b), run the loading_data.m script which loads the data from the Neuralynx files.
 To run this script you will have to specify the file path to R063-2015-03-20_recording on your computer.
 Ensure that the *.mat files produced from this script are saved in the same file where you have located the tuning_curves.ipynb.
 This will enable the notebook to have those files in its path when running the notebook and loading the data!